Pulp Fiction: Financing

 Bender brought the script to Miramax Films, the formerly independent studio that had recently been acquired by Disney.
 Harvey Weinstein—co-chairman of Miramax Films, along with his brother Bob—was instantly enthralled by the script and the company picked it up.
-Michael Shamberg, the executive producer, reflected on the bidding process, saying, "Only Harvey [Weinstein] placed a bid.
-Harvey believed he was engaged in a bidding war, but he wasn't.
-Even now, whenever I see Bob Shaye, he expresses regret for turning down Pulp Fiction.
-Quentin initially wanted to collaborate with Mike Medavoy, given Medavoy's history with the great Orion films.
-Ironically, when the opportunity arose, Mike deemed the script too violent."
+Michael Shamberg, the executive producer, reflected on the bidding process, saying, "Only Harvey [Weinstein] bid on it.
+Harvey thought he was in a bidding war, but he wasn't.
+To this day, if I see Bob Shaye, he'll tell me that he wished he'd never turned down Pulp Fiction.
+Quentin wanted to do it with Mike Medavoy because Mike had done all the great Orion films, but ironically, when it came along, Mike thought it was too violent."
 Pulp Fiction, the first Miramax Films project to get a green light after the Disney acquisition, was budgeted at $8.5 million, and at the end $500,000 was returned, bringing the final budget to $8 million.
 According to Bender, a lower budget meant that the producers could maintain more control over the movie itself.

 It became the first movie that Miramax Films completely financed.
 Helping hold costs down was the plan Bender executed to pay all the main actors the same amount per week, regardless of their industry status.
 The New York Times reported, "Most of the actors received relatively small salaries along with a percentage of the profits."
 The biggest star to sign on to the project was Bruce Willis.
 Though he had recently appeared in several big-budget flops, he was still a major overseas draw.
 On the strength of his name, Miramax Films garnered $11 million for the film's worldwide rights, virtually ensuring its profitability.